Cunobelinus

-Cunobeline or Cunobelin (Common Brittonic: *Cunobelinos, "Dog-Strong"), also known by his name's Latin form Cunobelinus, was a king in pre-Roman Britain from about AD 9 to about AD 40.
+Cunobelinus (Common Brittonic: *Cunobelinos, "Dog-Strong"), sometimes anglicized Cunobeline or Cunobelin, was a king in pre-Roman Britain from about AD 9 to about AD 40.
 He is mentioned in passing by the classical historians Suetonius and Dio Cassius, and many coins bearing his inscription have been found.
 He controlled a substantial portion of southeastern Britain, including the territories of the Catuvellauni and the Trinovantes, and he was called "King of the Britons" (Britannorum rex) by Suetonius.
-Cunobeline may have been a client king of Rome, based on the images and legends appearing on his coins.
-Cunobeline appears in British legend as Cynfelyn (Welsh), Kymbelinus (medieval Latin) or Cymbeline, as in the play by William Shakespeare.
+Cunobelinus may have been a client king of Rome, based on the images and legends appearing on his coins.
+Cunobelinus appears in British legend as Cynfelyn (Welsh), Kymbelinus (medieval Latin) or Cymbeline, as in the play by William Shakespeare.

 Etymology

-His name is a compound composed of the Common Brittonic *cuno- "dog" and *belino- "strong", meaning "Strong as a Dog," or "Strong Dog."
+His name is a compound composed of the Common Brittonic *cuno- "dog" and *belino- "strong", meaning "strong as a dog" or "strong dog".

 History

 From numismatic evidence, Cunobelinus appears to have taken power around AD 9 after the death of his father Tasciovanus, minting coins from both Camulodunum (Colchester, capital of the Trinovantes) and Verlamion (later the Roman town of Verulamium, now modern St Albans), capital of the Catuvellauni.
 Some Verulamium coins call him the son of Tasciovanus, a previous king of the Catuvellauni.
 Some of Tasciovanus' coins bear the title rigonos, a derivative of the Brittonic root *rīgo- meaning "king".
 Unlike his father's, Cunobelinus' coins name no co-rulers.
 His earliest issues are, however, from Camulodunum, indicating that he took power there first, and some have a palm or laurel wreath design, a motif borrowed from the Romans indicating a military victory.
 It is possible that, following the Roman defeat in the Battle of the Teutoburg Forest in Germania in AD 9, he was emboldened to act against the Trinovantes.
 The Trinovantes were a Roman ally whose independence was protected by a treaty with Julius Caesar in 54 BC.
 Still, problems in Germania severely discouraged Augustus's territorial ambitions and ability to defend allies in Britain.

 Cunobelinus appears to have maintained quite good relations with the Roman Empire.
 He used the title Rex (Latin 'king') and classical motifs on his coins, and his reign saw increased trade with the continent.
 Archaeology shows an increase in luxury goods imported from the continent, including Italian wine and drinking vessels, olive oil, and fish sauces from Hispania, glassware, jewellery, and Gallo-Belgic tableware, which from their distribution appear to have entered Britain via the port of Camulodunum.
 According to Strabo, he was probably one of the British kings who sent embassies to Augustus.
 Strabo reports Rome's lucrative trade with Britain: the island's exports included grain, gold, silver, iron, hides, slaves, and hunting dogs.